GustaveWALDRON/Warframe_Database/Weapons/README.md

 - Reload_Time : Obvious

 ## Miscellaneous notes
-- Bows have no magazine size (except Attica)
+- Bows have no magazine size (except Attica and Zhuge)